Dropbox Business vs Personal: 6 Reasons Businesses Should Switch

-At Web Imp, we count on Dropbox Business to enable all of our staff to work effectively from anywhere.
+At Web Imp, we count on Dropbox Business (read our case study) to enable all of our staff to work effectively from anywhere.
 We are glad to have made the shift to Dropbox Business, and here are the reasons why your business should too.

 What is the difference between Dropbox Business and Personal?